HentaiConnoisseur/RailMob/Attributes.md

 <details><summary>Replace 'X' with any of the following (case-insensitive)</summary>
 <p>

 * ARMOR
   * Armor bonus of a Custom Monster.

 * ARMORTOUGHNESS
   * Armor durability bonus of a Custom Monster.

 * ATTACKDAMAGE
   * Attack damage of a Custom Monster.

 * FLYINGSPEED (parrots only)
   * Flying speed of a Custom Monster.

 * FOLLOWRANGE
   * Range at which a Custom Monster will follow others.

 * KNOCKBACKRESISTANCE
   * Resistance of a Custom Monster to knockback.

 * MAXHEALTH
   * Maximum health of a Custom Monster.

 * MOVEMENTSPEED
   * Movement speed of a Custom Monster.

-* HORSEJUMPSTRENGTH
+* HORSEJUMPSTRENGTH (horse only)
-  * Strength with which a Custom Monster will jump. (horse only)
+  * Strength with which a Custom Monster will jump.

-* ZOMBIESPAWNREINFORCEMENTS
+* ZOMBIESPAWNREINFORCEMENTS (zombie only)
-  * Chance of a Custom Monster to spawn reinforcements. (zombie only)
+  * Chance of a Custom Monster to spawn reinforcements.
 </p>
 </details>

+to change the Minecraft Attribute on a Custom Monster